abugher/fleet/README.md

 # structure

-Most of the top level directories contain different types of configuration material.  playbooks/ contains the ansible code.
+playbooks/ contains the ansible code and associated configuration material.

 Each directory under playbooks/roles/ defines a role.
 Each role defines either a service or a host.
 Host roles are constructed of dependencies on service